claus-e-andersen/clanElectrons/README.md

      100    78 0.998 2.798672 2.202281      2.202  6.9977588       6.9980
      1000   78 0.998 3.387159 2.400502      2.401 11.5772526      11.5800
 ```
+where

+  - MSP.R0 = mass electronic stopping power with delta = 0 (no correction of density effect).
+  - MSP.R =  mass electronic stopping power computed with the clanElectrons software.
+  - delta.R = the density-effect correction computed with the clanElectrons software.
+  - Index ICRU90 = reference values from ICRU-90.
 ## Installation in R or Rstudio

 The library can be loaded into R using the install_github command which is in the devtools package: